iammck/WeatherNow/README.md

 ##### Testing

 I have mocked out the OpenWeatherMapService and return a predetermined result for each test.
 This way each asyncTask can be isolated from its network call.
+Each test will basically resulting in the follwing steps.
+- set up the MockOpenWeatherMapService to return the expected result
+- Create a callback handler
+- create the asyncTask
+- make the call and wait
+- assert it happened and has the expected result

 # EOF